seunghwan3140/CaloRhythm_practice/README.md

   fall within a user-defined range, normalized per 100-calorie serving.

 ## Contributing
-Please read [Contributing.md](Contributing.md) for the process for submitting pull requests to us.
+Please read [Contributing](Contributing.md) for the process for submitting pull requests to us.

 ## Code of Conduct
-Please read [Code_of_conduct.md](Code_of_conduct.md) for details on our code of conduct.
+Please read [Code of conduct](Code_of_conduct.md) for details on our code of conduct.

 ## requirements
-Please read [requirements.md](requirements.md) for using the Nutritional Calculation.
+Please read [requirements](requirements.md) for using the Nutritional Calculation.

 ## License
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.